Greenhouse gases continue to rise as warming hits record – DW – 11/30/2023

 He said Antarctic sea ice levels had also dropped by an extraordinary amount this year.

-WMO Secretary-General Prof. Petteri Taalas said the report revealed the troubling state of the climate.
+WMO Secretary-General Professor Petteri Taalas said the report revealed the troubling state of the climate.

 "Greenhouse gas levels are record high.
 Global temperatures are record high.
 Sea level rise is record high.
 Antarctic sea ice is record low.
 It's a deafening cacophony of broken records," he said.